The shifted proper orthogonal decomposition: A mode decomposition for multiple transport phenomena: One-dimensional model problems

-The algorithm is tested for the density of the acoustic pulse.
+The sPOD algorithm is tested for the density of the acoustic pulse with one mode per frame.
 The convergence behavior can be seen from the solid graph of Fig.\ \ref{fig_sPOD1D}, left, where the convergence is indicated by the decreasing mean error over iterations.
 The considered error measure is given by the $2$-norm of the error divided by the $2$-norm of the full-order snapshot matrix, i.\,e.,

 Some remarks follow.